What is SIP Protocol and How Does It Work?

 SIP works out to be much cheaper than traditional phone lines.
 Small to large businesses that switch to SIP-enabled VoIP phones reduce the cost of their local calls and save on international calls as well.
 Once the initial setup is done, the only thing that businesses pay for is the Wi-Fi that you use to place these calls and your unlimited SIP trunk subscription.

-Now that we have understood the dynamics of how SIP works, let’s look at how a SIP call flow establishes a VoIP call.
-There are four parts that together establish a call:
+Now that we have understood the dynamics of how SIP works, let’s look at how a SIP call flow or SIP conference call flow establishes a VoIP call:

-This is where the real work happens – in the following steps:
+This is where the real work happens of how SIP enables VoIP – in the following steps.

 - SIP invite request: The SIP invite initiates an attempt to establish a call.
 This is sent from the caller to the SIP server where it finds the call receiver’s number.
 In larger networks, the SIP server may need to consult other SIP servers if this user number is not local.
 Once the number is located, the invite is forwarded.